havardgulldahl/jottalib/README.md

 ## Authors

-The library is written by havard@gulldahl.no, with crucial help from jkaberg.com in revealing the details of the protocol.
+The library is written by havard@gulldahl.no, take a look at authors.md for the full picture.

 If you have a suggestion or have some new functionality in place, [let us know and we'll include it](https://github.com/havardgulldahl/jottalib/issues/)